michelfernandez/cove/site/content/english/_index.md

 {{< content top=24 text=center width=narrow >}}
 {{% markdown %}}
 # Use Skribble to maximise the legal weight of your signature
-The law distinguishes between qualified e-signatures (QES) and advanced e-signatures (AES).
-The two standards vary in terms of area of application and legal weight.
+The law distinguishes between qualified e-signatures (QES), advanced e-signatures (AES) and simple electronic signature (SES).
+The three standards vary in terms of area of application and legal weight.
 {{% /markdown %}}
 {{< /content >}}